1

 人道經緯萬端,規矩無所不貫,誘進以仁義,束縛以刑罰,故德厚者位尊,祿重者寵榮,所以總一海內而整齊萬民也。 人體安駕乘,為之金輿錯衡以繁其飾; 目好五色,為之黼黻文章以表其能; 耳樂鐘磬,為之調諧八音以蕩其心; 口甘五味,為之庶羞酸咸以致其美; 情好珍善,為之琢磨圭璧以通其意。 故大路越席,皮弁布裳,朱弦洞越,大羹玄酒,所以防其淫侈,救其彫敝。 是以君臣朝廷尊卑貴賤之序,下及黎庶車輿衣服宮室飲食嫁娶喪祭之分,事有宜適,物有節文。 仲尼曰:「褅自既灌而往者,吾不欲觀之矣。」

-The human way weaves together ten thousand threads, and rules and standards penetrate everything.
-People are enticed forward with benevolence and righteousness, and bound by punishments.
-Therefore, those of thick virtue hold honored positions, and those with heavy emoluments enjoy glorious favor.
-This is how to unify the realm within the seas and bring orderly arrangement to the ten thousand people.
-The human body finds ease in riding and driving, so for it there are gold carriages with inlaid yokes to multiply their ornaments.
-The eyes are fond of the five colors, so for them there are embroidered and patterned textiles to display their abilities.
-The ears enjoy bells and chimes, so for them there are tuned and harmonious eight sounds to stir their hearts.
-The mouth savors the five flavors, so for it there are many delicacies—sour and salty—to bring out their beauty.
-The emotions are fond of precious and good things, so for them there are polished jade tablets to communicate their intent.
+Human affairs weave through ten thousand strands, and rules and standards reach everywhere.
+People are led forward with benevolence and righteousness and bound with punishments; thus those of deep virtue are honored, and those with heavy emoluments are favored.
+This is how the realm within the seas is unified, and the people are brought into order.
+The human body finds ease in riding and driving, so it is furnished with gold carriages and inlaid yokes to enrich their adornment.
+The eyes delight in the five colors, so they are furnished with embroidered patterned textiles to display their qualities.
+The ears delight in bells and chimes, so they are furnished with harmonized eight tones to stir the heart.
+The mouth delights in the five flavors, so it is furnished with all manner of delicacies, sour and salty, to bring out their beauty.
+The mind delights in precious and good things, so it is furnished with polished jade tablets to convey its intent.
 Therefore, there are great carriages with rush mats, leather caps with cloth skirts, vermilion strings on resonant zithers, and great broth with clear wine.
-These are used to prevent licentious extravagance and save the people from carved decay.
-Therefore, there is the sequence of ruler and minister in the court—of honored and lowly, noble and base—extending down to the black-haired people with their divisions of carriages, clothing, palaces, rooms, food, marriage, funeral, and sacrifice.
-Matters have suitable adaptations, and things have regulated patterns.
-Zhongni said: 'As for the di sacrifice, from after the libation onward, I do not wish to observe it.'
+These are used to curb extravagant excess and rescue people from depletion through ornament.
+Therefore, the order of ruler and minister in court, of high and low, noble and base, extends down to the black-haired people, with distinctions in carriages, clothing, houses, food, marriage, mourning, and sacrifice.
+Every matter has what suits it, and every thing has its proper pattern.
+Confucius said: 'As for the di sacrifice, from after the libation onward, I do not wish to observe it.'

 3